Rainyan/windows-desktop-shortcut-cleaner/README.md

 # Requirements
 * Modern-ish version of Windows (newer than Vista should work)
-* Modern-ish version of Python 3
+* Modern-ish version of Python 3 (tested with 3.11)

 # Install
 Get the code: